bitshares/bitshares.github.io-old/_technologies/zh/dynamic-account-permissions.md

 ## Scalability

-In theory accounts could form a hierarchy that is arbitrarily deep and evaluating that hierarchy could take an arbitrary amount of time.
+In theory, accounts could form a hierarchy that is arbitrarily deep and evaluating that hierarchy could take an arbitrary amount of time.
 In practice it is unlikely that a single transaction would have signatures more than 2 levels deep which keeps the computation bounded.